 Today was reserved for Arches National Park.
 The big sights of the day were the famous Delicate Arch and the Double “O”.
 Both were extraordinary!
 While the walk to the Delicate Arch was 3.5 miles round trip, the terrain to view the Double “O” Arches was much more difficult so that was an adventure in itself with steep slopes and tightrope type balancing act!
 (Well not tightrope thin but when you’re a couple thousand feet high, it’s scary!)

 With a short time limit allotted for this trip, we averaged about a day and a half at each of the above three parks at a leisurely pace.It seemed a shame to drive right past famous Zion on the way back to LA and not stop.
 So we scored on a last minute space in their campgrounds and got the chance to view another of Utah’s Big 5 National Parks.

 As it turns out, it was a great decision to break up our drive by going to Zion.
 We were able to spend an afternoon and a full day which was just enough for us.
 Some of the most famous trails in Zion (including Narrows) were best enjoyed on a full day or multi-day hike.
 At the end of our trip, we didn’t have the time or interest to see any more than the 1-3 hours, more accessible trails.

-After a fully day at Zion, we we decided to taking advantage of the rock bottom mid-week hotel deals in Las Vegas, and enjoyed a comfortable hotel room at the Planet Hollywood on the last two nights of our trip.
+After a full day at Zion, we decided to take advantage of the rock bottom mid-week hotel deals in Las Vegas and enjoyed a comfortable hotel room at the Planet Hollywood on the last two nights of our trip.
 We got upgraded to a suite at the Planet Hollywood so we spent the day in Vegas after a fun night out.
 I won $260 playing the poker tables for the first time!